The Lemosho Route uses a gradual ascent and strategic acclimatisation days for your greatest chance at a successful summit

 A hot drink and a light midnight snack precede the most challenging and rewarding day of your trek.
 You climb slowly, using all your strength, to the rim of the main crater.

-Arriving at Stella Point at 5685 meters, and if the weather holds, you will watch the sunrise from the greatest vantage point in Africa.
-The sun’s first rays then spur you on for the final push to Uhuru Peak, 5895 meters above sea level, on the rooftop of Africa!
+Arriving at Stella Point at 5685 metres, and if the weather holds, you will watch the sunrise from the greatest vantage point in Africa.
+The sun’s first rays then spur you on for the final push to Uhuru Peak, 5895 metres above sea level, on the rooftop of Africa!

-Take a few moments to savor your accomplishment - you will remember this day for the rest of your life.
+Take a few moments to savour your accomplishment - you will remember this day for the rest of your life.

 From the summit, you'll descend steadily back to Barafu Camp, where you take a short rest and collect the gear you left behind.
 Your lungs welcome every breath as you drop altitude, and the enormity of what you have just achieved starts to settle in.
 The descent back to Mweka Camp rewards you with the best sleep you’ve ever had!